kalaiselvan369/iOS/SwiftCheatsheet.md

 }

 // reason to adapt protocol is All birds cannot fly.
 Example Penguin is a bird that cannot fly.
 // therefore we cannot add fly function in the Bird(base) class.
-If we inherit bird class to eagle,
+// If we inherit bird class to eagle, penguin each subclass will inherit those
-// penguin each subclass will inherit those characteristics also.
+// characteristics also.
 But the problem is does Penguin fly??
-No..
+Answer is   No..

 // hence by defining the protocol we will add fly function only to the respective classes which has fly capability.